 In 2009, Grantham University adapted new technology for both the student management system (Banner) and the learning management system (ANGEL).
 In November 2009, Grantham University received both DEAC and MDHE approval to offer associate through master's-level allied health degrees.
 In January 2010, Grantham received both DEAC and MDHE approval to offer an RN to BSN nursing degree completion program and a Master of Science in Nursing.
 In 2014, the University transitioned to the Learn platform, following Blackboard's acquisition of ANGEL.
 In March of the same year, after outgrowing its Kansas City facility, the University relocated to Lenexa, Kansas, where it houses its administrative offices, including its admissions, business office, academics and student support staff.
 The University's book distribution center remains in Kansas City, Missouri.

-Grantham offers its degrees and certificates under the authority of the Kansas Board of Regents, as well as the Distance Education Accrediting Commission (DEAC), who accredits Grantham as a degree-granting institution.
+Grantham offers its degrees and certificates under the authority of the Kansas Board of Regents, as well as the Distance Education Accrediting Commission (DEAC), which accredits Grantham as a degree-granting institution.

 Grantham University's talented administrative and academic staff and faculty continually upgrade the University's metrics, systems, research, processes, curriculum and instruction to facilitate student learning from locations across the globe and enhance the overall student experience.
-Today, enrollment is steadily growing - with more than 17,000 active students.